arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “The people of Zior might need your help actually...,” said the dwarf quietly, without explaining further.

+##### Visiting Zior
 {{
 places['Zior'] = "a small kingdom that been under the rule of an evil king for about fifty years."
 }}
-Rohan and Alethea reached a large human settlement in Zior.
+Rohan and Alethea left a few days later.
+After some travel, they reached a large human settlement in Zior.
 There was a certain mysterious somber and taciturn feel to it.
 “This place wasn’t like this a hundred years ago...
 I wonder what happened,” said Alethea.

 There was sickness here too; they saw people coughing.
 One person was sitting outside shirtless, leaning against a house’s wall, and their skin was covered in rashes or blisters.